Our Team

 Licensed Professional Counselor

 Kim believes that therapy (and life) are about pushing yourself out of your comfort zone and embracing growth.
 She strives to treat the whole person and make therapy a personalized experience.
-Kim recently graduated with her Masters Degree in Mental Health Counseling from the University of the Cumberlands in Kentucky.
-Kim is also a professor at Tidewater Community College teaching marketing and business.
+Kim views clients as masters of their own stories and empowers people to be agents of change in their own lives.
+Kim graduated with her Masters Degree in Mental Health Counseling from the University of the Cumberlands in Kentucky.
 She holds an MBA from Virginia Commonwealth University and a BA from Virginia Tech in Marketing Management.
 Kim is passionate about taking an integrative and holistic approach using Cognitive Behavioral Therapy (thoughts/actions), Dialectical Behavioral Therapy (DBT), Reality Therapy, Motivational Interviewing and Art Therapy techniques.
 Kim believes that being person centered, relatable and having a good sense of humor connects her to her clients.
-She uses her past experience to enrich her empathy and motivation to serve children, teens, adults and families in the community.
+She uses her past experience to enrich her empathy and motivation to serve children (4+), teens, young adults, midlifers and older adults in the community.
 In her free time Kim enjoys playing tennis (a lot), traveling and spending time with her family and dog, Wilson.

 Individual Therapy